Conflict Prevention and Conflict Resolution

 The FBA provides tailor-made courses on conflict prevention that meet the specific needs of organizations such as the EU, UN and OSCE.

 - International work

-The FBA has long-standing experience of working with international conflict prevention projects.
-The FBA also seconds civilian observers, and mediation and reconciliation experts, to international peace missions.
+As part of Sweden’s international development cooperation, FBA has the mission to work with dialogue and mediation in a number of countries.
+The FBA also seconds Swedish civilian observers, and mediation and reconciliation experts, to international peace missions.
 Please see the map about our international projects.

-In June 2015, the FBA got the mission to create a Swedish Women Mediation Network, aiming to increase the number of women mediators and facilitators in peace processes.
-Read more about the project in this fact sheet.
+In June 2015, the FBA got the mission to create the Swedish Women Mediation Network, aiming to increase the number of women mediators and facilitators in peace processes.
+Click here to read a presentation of all current network members.
 The Swedish network is part of the Nordic Women Mediators, a network of women from the Nordic countries with professional mediation and negotiations experience.
 Click here to read the mission statement of the Nordic Women Mediators.
 The FBA is also a member organization of the Mediation Support Network.